docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-trusted-images-for-ci.md

 There are two ways to enable content trust: globally, and per operation.
 To enabled content trust globally, set the environment variable `DOCKER_CONTENT_TRUST=1`.
-To enable on a per operation basis, wherever you run `docker push` in your Jenkins scripts, add the flag `--disable-content-trust=false`.
+To enable on a per operation basis, wherever you run `docker image push` in your Jenkins scripts, add the flag `--disable-content-trust=false`.
 You may wish to use this second option if you only want to sign some images.